Pheonixai/Finance-Tracker-Site_PLP/README.md

 2. Add the required environment variables as shown in `.env.example`.
 3. After Cloning the repo, use npm start to view

+#Installation instructions
+1. Create a database and name it
+2. Connect it using the env file and that's all